bandzcash/bandz-js/README.md

-# AAVE-JS
+# BANDZ-JS

-AAVE is a decentralized non-custodial liquidity market protocol where users can participate as depositors or borrowers.
-The AAVE Protocol is a set of open source smart contracts which facilitate the lending and borrowing of user funds.
+BANDZ is a decentralized non-custodial liquidity market protocol where users can participate as depositors or borrowers.
+The BANDZ Protocol is a set of open source smart contracts which facilitate the lending and borrowing of user funds.
 These contracts, and all user transactions/balances are stored on a public ledger called a blockchain, making them accessible to anyone.

-The aave-js package gives developers access to methods for formatting data and executing transactions on the AAVE protocol.
+The bandz-js package gives developers access to methods for formatting data and executing transactions on the BANDZ protocol.

 1. [Quick Start](#quick-start)
 2. [Data Formatting Methods](#data-formatting-methods)